 A loaded-chamber indicator lies at the center rear of the ejection port.
 A case present against the breechface raises its front end, which can be felt easily even in the dark.
 On the slide’s right side, behind the ejection port, a pivoting extractor lies in a machined pocket and is tensioned by a coil spring at its rear.

-The XD-S offers many subtle enhancements that, only a few years ago, were not found on many full-size pistols—let alone on compact models—and each is incorporated into the pistol’s functional controls in such a way as to result in an ergonomically and aesthetically appealing package.
+Realizing The Result The XD-S offers many subtle enhancements that, only a few years ago, were not found on many full-size pistols—let alone on compact models—and each is incorporated into the pistol’s functional controls in such a way as to result in an ergonomically and aesthetically appealing package.

 The frame incorporates an accessory rail that accommodates white lights and lasers (See p.
 40).
 The front of the trigger guard has a single row of block-style checkering for those who care to place the forefinger of the support hand in that location.
 An undercut at the trigger guard’s rear, where it meets the grip frame, provides maximum purchase by the firing hand’s middle finger to the six horizontal rows of block-style checkering that wrap around the front of the grip frame from each side.
 Round ambidextrous magazine release buttons protrude from semi-circular recesses in the frame, and their checkered surfaces angle toward the pistol’s front.
 The steel magazine catch pivots forward when the buttons are pressed inward from either side, withdrawing two projections at the top of the catch that engage mating holes in the front of the magazine.
 A bevel on the magazine well’s mouth aids insertion of the stainless steel magazines, which are highly polished and exhibit no seams or spot welds.
 Numbered witness holes in both of the included five-round magazines and in the optional seven-round version provide a visual confirmation of the number of rounds remaining.
 The seven-round magazine additionally features a polymer sleeve that extends the grip frame’s contours by 1", lending the XD-S the feel and handling qualities of a full-size service pistol.